munashekwarai/munashekwarai/README.md

 ### `> whoami`

-**Munashe Kwarai** is a Zimbabwe-based technology builder working across infrastructure, cybersecurity, artificial intelligence, data and software engineering.
+**Munashe Kwarai** is a Zimbabwe-based technology builder working across cloud infrastructure, networking, cybersecurity, artificial intelligence, data and software engineering.

 His work focuses on problems that are larger than a single framework or technology.